 In 2019, it upgraded the security key support to use the latest WebAuthn standard, which provides an up-to-date and secure authentication method recognized across the web.

-In 2020, the company made additional improvements by enabling support for security keys on iOS and Android, in addition to the web.
+In 2020, the company made additional improvements by enabling support for iOS and Android security keys and the web.

 “Now we’re adding the option to use security keys as your sole 2FA method – meaning you can enroll one or more security keys as the only form of 2FA on your Twitter account without a backup 2FA method,” Twitter explained.